top

 How to Apply for the VA Dependent Parent Program

-If a veteran is not already on VA disability or receiving educational benefits, a veteran must first apply and be approved for one of these two benefits before being awarded the dependent parent benefit for a dementia parent.
-To apply for disability benefits, a veteran can do so online, with one’s local VA office either in person or over the phone, or by submitting a paper application (Application for Disability Compensation and Related Compensation Benefits: VA Form 21-526EZ).
+If a veteran is not already on VA disability or receiving educational benefits, a veteran must first apply and be approved for one of these two benefits before being awarded the dependent parent benefit for a parent with dementia.
+To apply for disability benefits, a veteran can do so online, with one’s local VA office either in person or over the phone, or by submitting a paper application (VA Form 21-526EZ).

 Veterans who have questions about the application process or require assistance can work with an accredited VA representative.